 Winter means cold weather in many parts of North America, which means you may want to wear sleeves.
 A lace sleeve is a great choice.
 The gorgeous three-quarter length sleeves on this stunning navy Mother of the Bride gown keep your arms covered but not hidden.
 What a pretty way to stay warm when wearing such a regal and sophisticated dress!

 Navy is another great color for the MOB or MOG at a winter wedding.
 It is one of those colors that works year-round.
 It’s formal and slimming like black but softer and often more flattering on older women who find black too high contrast and harsh.

 Sheer Overlays Also Popular For Winter MOB Dresses

 Like the lace sleeves we saw above, a light sheer overlay is another way to get a little more coverage in the dead of winter without looking too bundled up.
 You don’t want your dress looking heavy, and you certainly don’t want to feel sweaty, so some type of sheer material at your neckline, your shoulders, or even across your back is your answer.

 You’ll be sure to dazzle them at a winter wedding in this pretty MOB gown that has a delicate chiffon neckline encrusted in shimmering sequins.

-It isn’t easy finding the perfect dress with sleeves these days, so if you do fall in love with a sleeveless mother of the bride or groom dress you feel was made for you but not the season, then add a wrap.
-A gorgeous winter wrap can look very elegant and elevate a dress to a more formal level.
-Try a fur, or faux fur stole, a velvet, lace or cashmere wrap.
+It isn’t easy to find the perfect dress with sleeves these days, so if you fall in love with a sleeveless mother of the bride or groom’s dress you feel was made for you but not the season, then add a wrap.
+A gorgeous winter wrap can look elegant and elevate a dress to a more formal level.
+Try a fur, or faux fur stole in a velvet, lace, or cashmere wrap.
 A feminine cropped evening jacket that matches your outfit can also be very sophisticated.